OpenAF/openaf-opacks/oafproc/README.md

 | sortmapkeys | Boolean | If true the resulting map keys will be sorted |
 | searchkeys | String | Will return a map with only keys that match the provided string |
 | searchvalues | String | Will return am map with only values that match the provided string |

+> The transforms are applied to the parsed input before any filters.

 ---